Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • fever;

-• the period of bearing a child - often the disease develops in the 3rd trimester, when any breathing problems can cause hypercapnia;
+• period of bearing a child - often the disease develops in the 3rd trimester, when any breathing problems can cause hypercapnia;

 • respiratory acidosis;